 The sub-fund may invest between 90% and 100% of the portfolio in bonds, negotiable debt securities denominated in euro, index-linked bonds and covered bonds, issued by public or corporate issuers, with any rating, including up to 10% in speculative-grade (high-yield) bonds, up to 10% in the securities of non-OECD countries (including emerging markets), up to 10% in unrated bonds, and up to 60% in callable and puttable bonds, including make-whole calls.
 The portfolio may also invest between 0% and 10% of its assets in shares or units of French UCITS and European UCITS-compliant funds.
+Please refer to the prospectus for further information.

-investment decisions based on factors such as investment objectives and risk tolerance.
+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

-The investment strategy guides

 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?

-- o Regulatory exclusions: controversial weapons and international sanctions - o Discretionary exclusions: United Nations Global Compact (UNGC) and thermal coal o An assessment combining financial and ESG criteria: the integration of ESG criteria reflects the analysis process applied by each management team; it may be applied at sector or issuer level, and at management company and/or fund level, depending on the asset class in question.
+o Regulatory exclusions: controversial weapons and international sanctions o Discretionary exclusions: United Nations Global Compact (UNGC) and thermal coal o An assessment combining financial and ESG criteria: the integration of ESG criteria reflects the analysis process applied by each management team; it may be applied at sector or issuer level, and at management company and/or fund level, depending on the asset class in question.